yisroelshulman/rate/README.md

 ## Contributing
 I consider this project feature complete.

-Reported issued will be looked at for bug fixes.
+Reported issues will be looked at for bug fixes.